 To my happiness, I won the contest.
 I was one among the five bloggers who were flown to Kochi by Nissan team to participate in its global initiative, #NSDF, Nissan Safety Driving Forum.
 I loved the prize because not only it gave me a chance to participate in a road safety drive as big as this one but also I got to experience the beauty of God’s own country, Kerala.
 (It was my first visit here)

 The Nissan event was a great success and I would say they are doing a great job by raising road safety awareness in India.
-I bet if you take that 360 degree simulator, you will never forget to wear your seat belt.
+I bet if you take that 360-degree simulator, you will never forget to wear your seat belt.
 (More on this in my next post) After doing rounds in Chandigarh, Jalandhar, Jaipur, Vadodara, Nagpur, Chennai, Mangalore this initiative finally reached Lulu Mall in Kochi on 21st December, the last one for this year.
-I brought back great learning from NSDF as well as wonderful clicks from Kochi.
+I brought back great learning from NSDF as well as some amazing clicks for the keepsake.

-First places he showed us were Jew Street, Fort Kochi, Mattancherry in Old Kochi and then took us around Marine Drive in the late evening.
+First places he showed us were Jew Street, Fort Kochi, Mattancherry in Old part of the city and then took us around Marine Drive in the late evening.

 We were disappointed to find the Jew Synagogue closed (it being a Saturday), but the Jew street came out to be very colorful and fascinating to the eyes.
 I loved clicking picturesque Kerala through its artifacts.
 Spice shops and antique shops were lined on both sides of the streets.

 The Mattancherry Palace is a Portuguese palace, also called Dutch Palace.
 This Palace has an entry fee of Rs.
 5 and in the inside it contains paintings and information about Rajas of Kochi.
 There are two temples in its vicinity too.